elamaran619/amazon-quicksight-user-guide/doc_source/welcome.md

 To learn more about Amazon QuickSight visuals, see [Working with Amazon QuickSight Visuals](working-with-visuals.md)\.

+### Sheets<a name="sheets"></a>

+A *sheet* is a set of visuals that are all based on the same data source and are all viewed together\.
+When you create an analysis, you place visuals in the workspace\.
+After you publish the analysis as a dashboard, the workspace becomes a sheet\.
+You can imagine this a sheet from a newspaper, except that it is filled with data visualizations\.

 ### Stories<a name="stories"></a>

 A *story* is a set of one or more *scenes* \(captured visuals\) that you can play like a slideshow\.
 You can use these to step through different iterations of an analysis\.
 A scene is a representation of an analysis at a given point in time, or with specific settings\.
 It shows the visuals that are on the analysis at that time, but the data in those visuals continues to update\.
 It is not a static snapshot\.
 You *capture* a scene for use in a story\.